cronvel/terminal-kit/README.md

 # Terminal Kit

 Terminal utilities for node.js, it supports 'xterm' compatible terminal and the Linux Console.
-It does not depend on ncurses.
+It does **NOT** depend on ncurses.

 * License: MIT
 * Current status: beta
-* Platform: linux, tested with gnome-terminal, Konsole, xterm and Linux Console so far
+* Platform: linux, tested with gnome-terminal, Konsole, xterm and Linux Console so far, also it should be compatible with any xterm-compatible terminal

 # Features

-* colors, 256 colors if the terminal supports it
+* colors, 256 colors or even 24 bits colors, if the terminal supports it
 * styles (bold, underline, italic, and many more)
 * string formating
 * style mixing